 Lens Replacement Surgery & Cataract Surgery (RLE - Refractive Lens Exchange, Monofocal, Trifocal & Multifocal Lens Implants )

-Lens replacement surgery abroad might be an option for you.
-The treatment helps correct long or short sight using an intraocular lens.
-RLE replaces your natural lens with an artificial one.
-The surgery is completely painless, and thanks to modern medicine and the latest technologies, it is now one of the safest surgeries ever; it practically doesn’t require any major limitation of the patient before and after the surgery.
-The surgery is performed on the outpatient’s basis.
-The procedure in Prague itself takes only 10-15 minutes, it is completely painless and the patient can see already after the surgery.
+Completely painless surgery helps correct long or short sight and cataract using an intraocular lens.
+We use only premium monofocal, trifocal and multifocal lenses from german producer Zeiss and american Lenstec.
+Refractive Lens Exchange (RLE) replaces your natural lens with an artificial one.
+Thanks to modern medicine and the latest technologies, it is now one of the safest surgeries ever; it practically doesn’t require any major limitation of the patient before and after the surgery.
+The Lens Replacement surgery in the course of which an Eye Surgeon replaces the clouded lens with an artificial one is performed on the outpatient’s basis.
+The procedure in Prague itself takes only 10-15 minutes, the patient can see already after the surgery, so you can arrive to Prague on your own.